 Chapter 3 : Eighteenth Birthday and Independence

-In the summer morning at the Burrow kitchen Mrs. Weasley was very busy cooking Harry's eighteenth birthday feast.
-She was shifting the flour, salt, spice and butter with her wand and stirring in the sugar and dried fruits.
-She was glancing back when Harry entered in the kitchen to greet her.
+One summer morning in the Burrow's kitchen, Mrs. Weasley was busy cooking Harry's eighteenth birthday tea.
+She was shifting the flour, salt, spice and butter with her wand and stirring in the sugar, butter and dried fruits.
+She glanced back when Harry entered in the kitchen and greeted her.

 "Good morning Harry.
-Rock cakes will be ready soon."
+The rock cakes will be ready soon."

 "Thank you, Mrs. Weasley.
 Can I help making breakfast?" said Harry.

 "Oh, it's alright.
 I can manage myself.
-Above all, are you ready for joining in Auror training?"
-Mrs.Weasley was now adding the eggs and milk in the magical bowl.
+Are you ready for joining in Auror training?"
+She added eggs and milk to the magical bowl.

 "Not yet.
-I need to go shopping in Diagon Alley to buy some books for training," Harry answered.
+I need to go shopping in Diagon Alley to buy some books," Harry answered.

-"Oh, how many books do you need?
+Mrs. Wealsey paused."Oh, how many books do you need?
 Ron has to buy the same books, doesn't he?"
-Mrs. Weasley stopped her hands.

 "Oh!
 Merlin.
-I forgot to tell you," Mrs. Weasley held her head in her both hands.
+I forgot to tell you," Mrs. Weasley put her head in her hands.

 "Arthur told me last night.
 Minerva will tell you about next term tonight ."
+Molly asked.

-"Is she coming to my birthday party tonight?"
+"Is she coming to my birthday party?"
 Harry was astonished.

 "Yes, she is.
-She needs some rest after hard work at Hogwarts.
+She needs some rest after all her hard work at Hogwarts.
 So I invited her.
 Is Ginny still sleeping?
-She told me last night she wanted to make treacle tart for you,"
+She told me last night she wanted to make a treacle tart for you,"

 "Happy birthday, Harry!
-I bought you and Ron the same palmtop two-way mirrors.
-Ginny and I have a part of a set of them.
+I bought you and Ron.
+Ginny and I have a set of them, too.
 So we can communicate," Hermione handed Harry a gift .

-"Wow, Amazing!
-So can I communicate with you, Ginny and Ron on our duty by this mirror?"
-Harry asked.
+Harry unwrapped a palm-top mirror and said, "Wow, amazing!
+So can I communicate with you, Ginny and Ron while we are on duty?"

 "Yes, you can.
 I bought them at an aboriginal magical crafts shop in Sydney," said Hermione.